ianrasmussen05/programming-languages-2021/lecture-by-lecture.md

 - L 11.2: Program Verification: After a general introduction to [Hoare Logic](https://hackmd.io/Df57tnuCSGaW8wqqsl57FQ), we spent most of the time studying the [Rules of Hoare Logic](https://hackmd.io/@alexhkurz/BJyjAXGoB).
 We finished with a look at [Dafny](https://hackmd.io/@alexhkurz/SJyBbDQjv) which is a programming language that knows enough about logic so that it can automatically verify substantial correctness properties.

+- L 12.1: We continued with [Hoare Logic](https://hackmd.io/Df57tnuCSGaW8wqqsl57FQ), looking at examples of while loops in some detail.
+I also have a list of [exercises](https://hackmd.io/@alexhkurz/rkhVZNzjH).

 ### Coming up next

-- L 12.1: We look at examples of while loops in some detail, see [Rules of Hoare Logic](https://hackmd.io/@alexhkurz/BJyjAXGoB).
-I also have a list of [exercises](https://hackmd.io/@alexhkurz/rkhVZNzjH).

-- L 12.2: Extending Lambda Calculus to an Imperative Programming Language.
+- L 12.2: Overview of next semester's course on [Compiler Construction](https://github.com/alexhkurz/compiler-construction-2022).
+Extending Lambda Calculus to an Imperative Programming Language.
 Assignment 3 out.

 - Deadline for Part 2 of the report Nov 19.